hahanein/ctx/README.md

 # ctx

-A small CLI for building prompt context files for large-language models.
+A command line tool for building prompt context files for large-language models.

 ## Build